Skip to main content

 Below is a demonstration of how switching between servers occurs when accessing the same address.
 For clarity, the content on each server is different.

-To enable graphical display of balancer server statuses, go to the MonitorLoad Balance Monitor (for FortiOS version 6.2).
+To enable graphical display of balancer server statuses, go to MonitorLoad Balance Monitor (for FortiOS version 6.2).

 You can use the following diagnostic console commands to view status information about load-balanced virtual and real servers: